 Given these daunting statistics, if you are a new parent, you might be wondering: is it possible to prevent myopia in my child altogether?
 The short answer to the question is yes, and regular and timely comprehensive eye check-ups can help.

 These are the signs you should bring your child for an eye check up

-According to the Singapore Health Promotion Board (HPB), if you notice these signs in your child, it is advisable to take him/her for an eye check-up immediately.
+According to the Singapore Health Promotion Board (HPB), take your child for an eye check up if they experience these symptoms:

 Looking out for these signs is an important signal that you need to take your child to the optometrist for an eye check-up as soon as possible.
 However, regardless of whether your child has displayed any of the signs above, or has an eye condition or not, regular and timely eye check-ups are still necessary to ensure that their eyes remain well protected.

 Getting an eye check-up is just as important as visiting a dentist

 Regular and timely comprehensive eye check-ups can help identify vision problems and is essential in addressing these problems early, before their vision deteriorates further.
 In the case of myopia, a study conducted by researchers from the Singapore National Eye Centre found that children who develop myopia at a younger age are 3 times at higher risk of developing high myopia, which can lead to irreversible vision loss if not managed and treated properly.
 Therefore, early detection and intervention through regular and timely eye check-ups can help slow the progression of myopia and prevent the onset of high myopia.

 Keeping myopia in check